ceejbot/soulsy/README.md

 # Soulsy

 Soulsy is a minimal-features Souls-style hotkey HUD for Skyrim SE and AE.
 It is inspired by hotkey mods like Elden Equip, iEquip, and LamasTinyHud.
-It is in fact a fork of [LamasTinyHud](https://github.com/mlthelama/LamasTinyHUD)!
-It is simpler than LamasTinyHud is, however.
+It started life as a fork of [LamasTinyHud](https://github.com/mlthelama/LamasTinyHUD), though it has since diverged significantly.

 ![Screenshot of the hud](./docs/SoulsyHUD_preview.jpeg)